-GTEC Names 62 Unrecognised Tertiary Institutions in Ghana
+GTEC Names 62 Unrecognised Tertiary Institutions, Issues Caution Over Quality Assurance

-GTEC Names 62 Unrecognised Tertiary Institutions in Ghana
+GTEC Names 62 Unrecognised Tertiary Institutions, Issues Caution Over Quality Assurance

-• The Ghana Tertiary Education Commission (GTEC) has cautioned potential students and the public against some unrecognised universities in the country
+• The Ghana Tertiary Education Commission (GTEC) issued a caution against some universities that will not be recognised

-• GTEC stated that the tertiary institutions are currently unrecognised due to various concerns related to quality assurance
+• GTEC stated that these tertiary institutions are not acknowledged due to various problems related to quality assurance

-• Ghanaians on social media who saw the statement from GTEC shared their varied thoughts on the matter
+• Ghanaians who saw the statement from GTEC on the unrecognised universities shared varied opinions on the situation

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!

-The Ghana Tertiary Education Commission (GTEC) has released a list of 62 universities and colleges operating in Ghana that are currently not recognised institutions in the country.
+The Ghana Tertiary Education Commission (GTEC) has released a list of 62 universities and colleges that are currently not recognised institutions.

-According to GTEC, the listed tertiary institutions are currently unrecognised due to various concerns related to quality assurance.
+According to GTEC, the listed tertiary institutions are currently not acknowledged due to various concerns related to quality assurance.

 Prof Ahmed Jinapor Abdulai, GTEC, US, Universities, Ghana, Students, Unrecognised universities.

-GTEC issues a list of universities it does not recognise over quality assurance concerns.
+GTEC, under Prof Ahmed Abdulai, shares a list of universities that it does not recognise due to quality assurance concerns in a statement dated April 17, 2026.
 Photo credit: @gtecofficial/Facebook

 Source: Facebook

-The Commission has therefore cautioned the public to be wary when dealing with the listed university.
+The commission cautioned the public to be wary when dealing with the listed institutions.

 "The Ghana Tertiary Education Commission (GTEC) wishes to inform the general public that the institutions listed below are currently not recognised by the Commission due to various quality assurance concerns."